laxminarayan183/Jenkins-Sonarqube-Docker/README.md

 esc --- :wq

-- Lets give the permission to j.sh file to execute; sudo chmod +x j.sh ls --- you can see 'j.sh' in green colour
+- Lets give the permission to j.sh file to execute; sudo chmod +x j.sh ls --- you can see 'jenkins.sh' in green colour

-- Lets execute the j.sh file; ./j.sh
+- Lets execute the jenkins.sh file; ./jenkins.sh
    with this Jenkins installation is done.
   Note that, Jenkins will run on 8080 port number by default.